 - 1.1 Schools assign each course and degree programme to a Board of Examiners.
-This is done via a Board of Studies or equivalent committee. - 1.2 Guidance on Boards of Examiners is available: www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners - 1.3 A sub-committee of the College of Science and Engineering Learning and Teaching Committee is designated as a Board of Examiners to determine the award the General Degree.
-The College of Humanities and Social Science sets up a similar committee for their General Degrees.
-Marks have previously been confirmed by external examiners or a designated Board of Examiners in the relevant subject matter(s).
+This is done via a Board of Studies or equivalent committee. - 1.2 Guidance on Boards of Examiners is available: www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners - 1.3 In the College of Arts, Humanities and Social Sciences, and the College of Science and Engineering, Schools are responsible for the award of their General Degrees.